nih-cfde/use-case-library-build/library/USERSTORY-63.md

 ---
 input: Raw datasets matched to identifiers and metadata from studies
 output: Raw datasets matched to identifiers
-task: match datasets to metadata
+task: Match datasets to metadata
 ---